noworry-b-still/my-website/README.md

 ##Dinesh Pandikona

-A simple website built using only React, Typescript, CSS.
+A simple website built using  React, Typescript, CSS.